merative/acd-containers/src/pages/installing/using-image-mirroring.md

     If you don't see a command prompt, try pressing enter. sh-4.4#
     ```
-  1. Access the node’s files:
+  c.
+Access the node’s files:

     ```
     sh-4.4# chroot /host
     sh-4.2#
     ```

-  1. Check the `/etc/containers/registries.conf` file to make sure the changes were made:
+  d.
+Check the `/etc/containers/registries.conf` file to make sure the changes were made:

     ```
     sh-4.2# cat /etc/containers/registries.conf